Jont828/cluster-api-visualizer/helm/README.md

 ./hack/deploy-repo-to-kind.sh <name-of-management-cluster>
 ```

+Note: The repo in `helm/repo` will be deprecated in favor of repo hosted at the URL above.

 ### Install using the local Helm chart

 A local copy of the chart is also available at `./helm/cluster-api-visualizer`.
 To deploy using this chart, run the following script from the root directory: